pmitros/x-analytics-scripts/README.rst

 directory called `~/.xanalytics`.
 This file should define several
 directories:

-- `public-data-dir`     -- Non-edX datafiles.
+- `public-data-dir`     -- Obsolete: Non-edX datafiles.
 Geocoding.
 CIA World Factbook.
-Etc.
+Etc. This is not in the package itself.
 - `edx-data-dir`        -- edX tracking logs and other read-only source data with PII
 - `scratch-dir`         -- Location for intermediate data.